Daneality/cube3d/README.md

 # cube3d
 First-person 3D representation of a maze using raycasting, similar to Wolfenstein 3D (1992).

+### Maps

+You can create your own map with .cub extension, select your own textures and floor/ceiling colors.

 ### Controls

 You can move around the maze with ``W`` ``A`` ``S`` ``D``.